Preston Royal Fire Station — 1958

 Photo from the Dallas Firefighters Museum, via the Portal to Texas History.
 It can be viewed here.

-Image of the present-day firehouse from Google Street View.
+Second image of the firehouse from Google Street View.

 Copyright © 2014 Paula Bosse.
 All Rights Reserved.